HenrikBengtsson/future.BatchJobs/README.md

 ### Backend aliases
-It is possible create aliases to favorite sets of backends.
+It is possible to create aliases for favorite sets of backends.
 For instance,
 ```r
 backend(cluster=c(".BatchJobs.R", "multicore", "local"))
 ```